 At Wild Earth Art Camp we will spend all day, every day outside in nature playing games, learning songs and exploring the nature of making art in new and exciting ways.
 We will take time to notice the macro and the micro, the visual and experiential while building connections with each other, the land and within ourselves.

 (Big thanks to Laura deNey of Flicker Filmworks for making the videos possible.)

-At Art Camp we will explore the sounds, sights, scents, tastes and textures of Stone Mountain Farm’s forests, fields and stream.
+At Art Camp we will explore the sounds, sights, scents, tastes and textures of our land’s forests, fields and stream.
 We will use fibers, pigments and other raw materials found on the land to make art materials and create fine arts and crafts.
 Through games and instruction we will build skills of observation to tune into the world around us, and work with visiting artists who will teach us how to really ‘see’.

 When your children arrive they can expect to be met by our instructors’ smiling faces and led down to the morning circle area where they can choose to play an active game or participate in a quiet activity.